Bessarabia Governorate: Culture

 As a consequence of Russification policy, Bessarabia was the most backward of the western provinces of the Russian Empire.
 In 1897, literacy was just 15.4% for the whole Bessarabia, with only 6% of ethnically Moldavians being literate, the main reason behind this being that Russian was the only language of instruction.
 As of 1920, an estimated ten percent of men and one percent of women were able to read and write.

 Alexander II's reign brought a policy of establishing schools in every parish: 400 rural schools were founded in the 1860s in Bessarabia, but the Orthodox Church insisted everything be taught in Russian, whereas neither priests (who were teachers in most villages) nor pupils were speaking it.
 Thus, by the 1880s only 23 schools remained.

-As a result, the literature and cultural life stagnated, only a few notable literary figures arising from Bessarabia, among them being Alexandru Hasdeu (1811–1872), Constantin Stamati (1786–1869) and Teodor Vîrnav (1801–1860).
+As a result, the literature and cultural life stagnated, only a few notable literary figures arising from Bessarabia, among them being Alexandru Hasdeu (1811–1872), Constantin Stamati (1786–1869) and Teodor Vârnav (1801–1860).
 In the second half of the 19th century, all links with Romanian literature were cut and no literary currents or schools of criticism developed in Bessarabia.
 In fact, in 1899, a visitor found no Romanian books in the Chişinău public library.

 Kishinev pogroms

 The Kishinev pogrom was an anti-Jewish riot that took place in Kishinev, then the capital of the Bessarabia Governorate in the Russian Empire, on April 19 and 20, 1903.
-Further rioting erupted in October 1905.
+A further pogrom erupted in October 1905.
 In the first wave of violence, which was associated with Easter, 49 Jews were killed, large numbers of Jewish women were raped and 1,500 homes were damaged.
 American Jews began large-scale organized financial help, and assisted in emigration.
 The incident focused worldwide negative attention on the persecution of Jews in Russia.